muratsngl/ray_tracer_795/blog5.md

 }
 ```

-Key Design Decision: I trace shadow rays to infinity (t_max = inf) because directional lights have no position—only direction.
+I trace shadow rays to infinity (t_max = inf) because directional lights have no position—only direction.
 This simplified the occlusion test significantly.

 Spot Lights: Three-Zone Falloff